10. Optimization and Nonlinear Solvers#

 Contents

-In this lecture we introduce a few of the Julia libraries that we’ve found particularly useful for quantitative work in economics.
+In this lecture we introduce a few of the Julia libraries for solving optimization problems, systems of equations, and finding fixed points.

 using Optim: converged, maximum, maximizer, minimizer, iterations #some extra functions